outofcoffee/imposter/docs/usage.md

 ## Setting environment variables using a file

 You can use an environment file ('envfile') to pass environment variables to Imposter.
-To do this, add a file named `.env` to one of your configuration directories, for example:
+To do this, add a file named `.env` adjacent to your configuration files, for example:

 ```
+$ ls
+.env
+imposter-config.yaml

-# .env
+$ cat .env
 IMPOSTER_LOG_LEVEL=info
 OTHER_ENV_VAR=example
 ```